1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 !!! warning "Compiled `klipper.bin` Available"

     I set up a repository where you can download the compiled `klipper.bin` (aka `firmware.bin`): [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo).
-As this is still the file from the very first beginning of the time when Klipper became available for the Go/Neo, it's still the one which is using the 168MHz clock speed.
-    Thanks to @[cringegnere](https://github.com/cringegnere) for making the file available!
+    Thanks to @[jokubasver](https://github.com/jokubasver) for making the file available!
     **USE AT YOUR OWN RISK!**

 ??? tip "Use KIAUH For Installation"